SamuelGabriel/pytorch-randaugment/README.md

 # Trivial Augment

 This is the official implementation of TrivialAugment, as was used for the paper.
-We distribute this implementation with 2 main use cases in mind.
+We distribute this implementation with two main use cases in mind.
 Either you only use our (re-)implementetations of practical augmentation methods or you start off with our full codebase.

 ## Use TrivialAugment and Other Methods in Your Own Codebase
 In this case we recommend to simply copy over the file `aug_lib.py` to your codebase.
-You can now instantiate the augmenters `TrivialAugment`, `RandAugment` and `UniformAugment` like this:
+You can now instantiate the augmenters `TrivialAugment`, `RandAugment` and `UniAugment` like this:
 ```
 augmenter = aug_lib.TrivialAugment()
 ```